pantor/ruckig/README.md

 Moreover, a range of additional parameter about the duration of the trajectory are included.

-## Tests
+## Tests and Numerical Stability

-The current test suite validates over 934.000 (random) trajectories.
+The current test suite validates over 1.008.000 (random) trajectories.
 The numerical exactness is tested for the position, velocity, acceleration, and time target to be within `1e-8`, for the velocity and acceleration limit to be withing `1e-9`, and for the jerk limit to be within a numerical error of `1e-12`.
-Currently, we presume `max_jerk > 0.1 * max_acceleration` for numerical soundness.
+Ruckig presumes that the input values are within 5 orders of magnitude.
+Note that Ruckig will also output values outside of this range, there is however no guarantee for correctness.

 ## Development